davedoesdemos/DatalakeDocs/README.md

 ### Data sets

 A data set must have an owner.
 This seems obvious since every other concept in IT includes an owner.
-Someone should be responsible for:
+That owner will be responsible for the lifecycle of the data set, even when there are no changes to be made.
+The data set itself should have, as a minimum, the following attributes defined and understood:

 * Data life cycle management
-* Compliance
+* Regulatory Compliance
-* Availability
+* Availability Requirements
 * Transformation of data
-* Data delivery contract
+* Data delivery contract (Schema)
 * Access control
-* Performance
+* Performance Requirements
+* Location/Region
+* List of Data Consumers

 Some idea of the [data classification](DataClassification.md) should also be recorded to determine the operational and regulatory compliance required for the data set.